pnp/List-Formatting/view-samples/honeycomb-link/README.md

 Version |Date         |Comments
 --------|-------------|--------------------------------
 1.0     |July 5, 2021 |Initial release
+1.1     |June 11, 2022|Fixed where to apply mouse hover effect

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**